JieQYan/TE-flow_instruction/source/installation/install.rst

      -t teflow/te-flow:1.0 \
      .

-Current repository defaults commonly refer to the image name ``teflow/te-flow:1.0`` in runtime examples below.
-Use one of the following approaches:
+Current repository defaults commonly refer to the initialized image name ``teflow/te-flow:1.0-init`` for HiTE and RepeatMasker-dependent annotation steps.
+Build the base image first, initialize RepeatMasker once, and commit the initialized container as ``teflow/te-flow:1.0-init``.

 * build the image with the tag expected by your config
 * or update ``config.yaml`` so ``params.annotation.hite.image``,